 Start your adventures at Heroes’ Square.
 It is best to arrive early at this historically significant site to beat the crowds and have the opportunity to take great photographs.

 Then, head to St. Stephen’s Basilica, which is about three blocks west of the Opera House.
 This is definitely a must-see site in Budapest, and a visit to the church should last 20 to 25 minutes.
-If you have a few minutes to spare, I recommend visiting the panoramic terrace, which offers amazing views of the city and Buda Hills.
+If you have a few minutes to spare, I recommend visiting the panoramic terrace, which offers fantastic views of the city and the Buda Hills.

 There are several cafes and eateries around St. Stephen’s Basilica, so this is the perfect opportunity to grab some lunch and coffee.